FLACOCO: Fault Localization for Java based on Industry-grade Coverage: Introduction

 \section{Introduction}

-The ubiquitousness of complex software systems has made Software Engineering an indispensable part of today's society.
-During the development, developers might introduce undesired behaviours, or so called ``bugs'' into programs.
+The ubiquitousness of complex software systems has made software engineering an indispensable part of today's society.
+During development, developers might introduce undesired behaviors, or so-called ``bugs'' into programs.
 Debugging, the task of locating and removing bugs, has long been known to be tedious and time-consuming~\cite{vessey1985expertise}.
-To guide developers in debugging, the scientific community has been prolific in proposing techniques to help them identify the faulty section of code, a task known as ``fault localization''~\cite{wong2016survey}.
-Fault localization techniques produce a ranked list of code components (e.g.\ methods, lines) according to their suspiciousness values.
-Amongst them, Spectrum-Based Fault Localization (SBFL)~\cite{wong2016survey} is a popular technique for fault localization, based on code coverage.
-However, implementations and tools for SBFL have difficulties in reaching the industry.
+To guide developers in debugging, the scientific community has been prolific in proposing techniques to help them identify the faulty sections of code, a task known as ``fault localization''~\cite{wong2016survey}.
+Fault localization techniques produce a ranked list of code components (e.g., methods, lines) according to their suspiciousness values.
+Spectrum-Based Fault Localization (SBFL)~\cite{wong2016survey} is a popular technique for fault localization, based on code coverage.
+However, per \github popularity, tools for SBFL have difficulties in reaching the industry.
+We believe that it is due to the maturity and robustness of academic tools.

-In this paper, we propose \flacoco{}, a novel fault localization tool for Java. \flacoco{} aims at: providing a simple interface to ease its adoption; being effective regarding the fault localization results; offering good performance in terms of computation time; being reliable over a wide range of Java and Java Virtual Machine versions.
-To reach this goal, our key insight is to build \flacoco{} on top of an industry-grade code coverage library, \jacoco{}. \jacoco{} has a decade long existence and a wide adoption by the industrial community.
-For instance, GitHub estimates, {based on their dependency graph}, that at least $164000$ open-source projects hosted on their platform use it in the software quality assurance process.
+In this paper, we propose \flacoco{}, a novel fault localization tool for Java, meant to be more industry-ready than the state-of-the-art.
+The main goals of \flacoco{} are to: \begin{inparaenum}[1)] \item offer good performance in terms of computation time, and \item be reliable over a wide range of Java and Java Virtual Machine versions. \end{inparaenum} To reach these goals, our key insight is to build \flacoco{} on top of an industry-grade code coverage library for Java called \jacoco{}. \jacoco{} has a decade-long existence and a wide adoption by the industrial community.
+This design decision allows \flacoco{} to support upcoming Java versions as \jacoco{} evolves to support them.

-To validate \flacoco{}, we confront it with large-scale projects in the context of automatic code repair by reproducing two existing large-scale experiments \cite{xuan2016nopol,martinez:hal-01321615}.
-We also compare \flacoco{} to the state-of-the-art fault localization tool, \gzoltar{} \cite{gzoltar_eclipse}.
-These comprehensive experiments show that \flacoco{} is able to handle large-scale projects, and that it can serve as an alternative to the existing fault localization tools.
+Moreover, for studying fault localization in the field, we propose \flacocobot{}, a software bot that embeds \flacoco in the Continuous Integration (CI) context.
+Our key insight is that executing tests in CI is a widely adopted practice~\cite{duvall2007continuous} and, at the time, the only prerequisite for fault localization.
+Basically, this allows \flacocobot{} to act whenever a pull request triggers a failing build.
+After running SBFL on the respective build, \flacocobot{} enriches the failing \pr{} by commenting with information regarding the fault localization results produced by \flacoco{} (i.e., the suspicious lines).
+To our knowledge, \flacocobot{} is the first ever software bot for fault localization.